-In Division 1 only - the fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the event organisers.
-The third umpire or an on-field umpire shall take a box containing at least 3 new balls to the dressing room and supervise the selection of the ball.
+The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the umpires.
+The third umpire or an on-field umpire shall take a selection of balls to the dressing room and supervise the selection of the ball.